Weight loss surgery FAQs

 - Have tried all the appropriate non-surgical methods, such as diet and exercise, but have failed to achieve or maintain a clinically beneficial level of weight loss for at least six months, and

 - Agree to commit to the need for long-term follow-up treatment after surgery at a specialised obesity service, and

-- Are fit and healthy enough to withstand anaesthetic and surgery, or
+- Are fit and healthy enough to undergo an anaesthetic and surgery, or

-- Have a BMI of more than 50 then weight loss surgery may be considered as a first-line treatment option, if appropriate
+- Have a BMI of more than 50 when weight loss surgery may be considered as a first-line treatment option, if appropriate

 How will weight loss surgery help me lose weight?

 There are two main types of weight loss surgery currently performed in the UK - restrictive procedures and combined restrictive and malabsorptive procedures.
 Each helps with weight loss in different ways.